MatthewCAbel/PAYDAY-2-Project-White-House/README.md

 ![392516163-5698294c-f2d5-47ba-a07d-25af37da5095](https://github.com/user-attachments/assets/a3f59a36-c670-4148-a9f0-2d199c293c81)
 ![image](https://github.com/user-attachments/assets/0f9d4337-ad63-4b80-9375-cb6b77c04c2e)

 Download the script for your operating system from the releases page.
 Then run it through CMD (py downloader.py) for Windows (make sure you are in the same directory as the script) or your terminal (python Downloader.py) for Linux.
-(For the unaware, CMD can be opened in a folder on windows by "cd"ing to the folder address, typing "cmd" in the address bar in file explorer, or by holding shift and clicking the blank space on a folder then clicking "Open Command Prompt Here")
+(For the unaware, CMD can be opened in a folder on windows by "cd"ing to the folder address, typing "cmd" in the address bar in file explorer, or by holding shift and clicking the blank space in a folder then clicking "Open Command Prompt Here")

 The script will ask you where to install the game, it will create a folder in the chosen location.
 It will then ask for your steam username and password.
 This info will ONLY go to Steam's servers, you can read it yourself if you're unsure about it.
 It will also ask for a steam guard authentication.